Startup of the month, Aspect Biosystems: bioprinting human tissues

 3DN: Can you introduce us to Aspect Biosystems?

-Aspect Biosystems began as a spin-off company from British Columbia University in Vancouver, Canada.
+Aspect Biosystems began as a spin-off company from the University of British Columbia in Vancouver, Canada.
 Created in 2013 by 4 academic researchers, Aspect’s technology is based on more than 10 years of research and development and is based on interdisciplinary collaborations between medical and engineering research groups.

 3DN: Aspect Biosystems has developed a new bioprinting technology, Lab-on-a-Printer.
 Can you tell us more about it?

-Unlike bioprinting technologies that rely on a limited number of predefined bio-inks, Aspect has developed a micro fluidic print head that can programmatically manipulate materials from different sources and living cells to precisely generate and deposit a broad spectrum of bio-materials.
-Living structures printed in 3D can contain different types of cells, creating an unprecedented range of tissues with precisely controlled microphone environments.
+Unlike bioprinting technologies that rely on a limited number of predefined bio-inks, Aspect has developed a micro-fluidic print head that can programmatically manipulate multiple source materials from different sources and living cells to precisely generate and deposit a broad spectrum of cell-loaded bio-materials.
+Living structures printed in 3D can contain different types of cells, creating an unprecedented range of tissues with precisely controlled micro-environments.

 3DN: What are the results of your latest research and what are your short-term goals?